Jamal-tech-git/Jamal-tech-git.github.io/_pages/research.md

 ---

 ## Methods & Software Development
-We also develop new approaches to tackle field-wide challenges.
+We also employ and develop new approaches to tackle field-wide challenges.
 Simple ideas can have an outsized impact—for example, developed "Harmonic Vibrational Code", "Fine-Tuned MACE ML-IP", and updated "QM/MM" techniques, a strategy for discovering low-energy defect configurations that govern conductivity, photovoltaic performance, quantum sensing, and more.

 **Selected tools**
-- **ShakeNBreak** — Navigating the defect configurational landscape, **JOSS** (2022)
-- **doped** — Robust charged-defect supercell workflows, **JOSS** (2024)
-- **easyunfold** — Unfolding electronic band structures, **JOSS** (2024)
+- **ChemShell** — Multiscale QM/MM modelling of catalytic systems, **Phys.
+Chem.
+Chem.
+Phys.** (2023)

 > See also: our [Publications](/publications/) or [Google Scholar](https://scholar.google.com/citations?user=3z0kd50AAAAJ).

 ---

 ## Join Us
 Excited by any of the above?
-Check the [Join](/join/) page or email **jamal.nasir.18@ucl.ac.uk** with your CV and a short note about your interests.
+Email **jamal.nasir.18@ucl.ac.uk**.